 “Remember this, the choices you make in life, make you.” ~ John Wooden

 Romans 8:28 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.

-The God Of Second Chances In My Basketball Life!
+The God Of Second Chances And Love For basketball!